 A platform architected for the cloud will take full advantage of the scalability, elasticity, and flexibility of the cloud.
-Qubole's cloud-native big data activation platform - born in the cloud and optimized for the cloud.
+Qubole's Open Data Lake Platform is optimized for the cloud.

 AUTOMATED OPERATIONS

 Automation of repetitive mundane tasks related to administration of the data infrastructure ensures that the data team is no longer the bottleneck.
 Automation is key to data activation for all end-users of data.
 Qubole automates the mundane tasks associated with managing infrastructure on the cloud with a simple, easy-to-use interface.